guspuffygit/sentient-sims/FAQ.md

 ## Where can I download Sentient Sims?

 To download Sentient Sims, visit our website at [https://www.sentientsimulations.com/](https://www.sentientsimulations.com/).
-Follow the instructions provided to install the mod and start enjoying AI-generated dialogue in The Sims 4.
+Login and follow the instructions provided on the How To Install page to install the mod and start enjoying AI-generated dialogue in The Sims 4.

 ## What is Open AI API and the API key used for?

 Open AI is the service behind ChatGPT.
 The mod uses the Open AI API and uses the same model that runs ChatGPT (gpt-3.5-turbo).

+You will need to create or have an account with OpenAI in order to use the mod.

 Creating an API Key with Open AI allows the mod to use the API to generate just like ChatGPT but inside the Sims.

 Your API key is a secret and is never sent to Sentient Sims and stays local to your computer.

 ## How can I get support or report issues?